Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Experimentation

-From the table, we observe that BERTurk outperforms mBERT in all settings for NER tagging of historical Turkish.
+We observe that BERTurk outperforms both mBERT and TURNA in all settings for NER tagging of historical Turkish.
 This suggests that although historical Turkish differs from modern Turkish, the linguistic similarities may allow BERTurk to transfer its learned representations more effectively than mBERT, which has a broader but less specialized knowledge base.

-When we look at the performance of BERTurk, we see that fine-tuning BERTurk using labeled data that include texts written only in modern Turkish (the first row) does not yield good results, even if the labeled data (i.e., MilliyetNER) is quite extensive as in our case.
-Further fine-tuning the model with the training set of our HisTR dataset (the second row) improved the performance by a large margin.
-However, note that when fine-tuning BERTurk with only the modest training set of the HisTR dataset and not using the large MilliyetNER dataset (the third row), we still achieve very good results.
-In fact, the obtained results are quite close to the version that also uses the large MilliyetNER dataset.
+When we look at the performance of BERTurk, we see that fine-tuning BERTurk using labeled data that include texts written only in modern Turkish (the first row) does not yield good results (F1=72.06\%), even if the labeled data (i.e., MilliyetNER) is quite extensive as in our case.
+Further fine-tuning the model with the training set of our HisTR dataset (the second row) improved the performance by a large margin (F1=90.05\%).
+However, note that when fine-tuning BERTurk with only the modest training set of the HisTR dataset and not using the large MilliyetNER dataset (the third row), the performance remains similar (F1=90.29\%).
 This finding suggests that NER of historical Turkish poses different challenges that do not exist in NER of modern Turkish.

-When we look at the results of the experiments conducted with mBERT, we observe a similar pattern in the usage of historical Turkish data.
+Upon examining the experimental results conducted with mBERT, we observe a similar pattern in the usage of historical Turkish data.
 However, inclusion of an extensive multilingual labeled dataset (WikiANN), which has labeled data in modern Turkish besides other 175 languages, during the fine-tuning process adversely impacts the model's performance.
 Hence, we can conclude that fine-tuning mBERT with multilingual data does not have a positive effect in our task according to the overall scores.

-The final row shows the performance of the T5-based TURNA model fine-tuned on MilliyetNER and then with HisTR.
-The performance of TURNA on the HisTR development set is the worst one between the models fine-tuned with HisTR.
-However, it outperforms both mBERT configurations by around 6 points on the out-of-domain {\it Ruznamçe} test set, although still behind all of the BERTurk configurations.